Police responding to shooting in San Jose, California - News Break

 SAN JOSE — A year and a half of sleeping in a car has been “murder” on Frederick Peña’s legs and back.
 For about two weeks last year, the recliner of his seat inside a 2001 Honda Accord was broken, leaving the bearded 60-year-old man with the uncomfortable bedtime routine of falling asleep upright.
 Though he managed to find a safe place to park at a church in Mountain View, Peña said he never tired in seeking help from anyone who would listen.

-A 32-year-old man was arrested for allegedly shooting and killing a man in Sunnyvale, police said Sunday.
-Natig Manashirov of Sunnyvale was arrested Saturday and booked into the Santa Clara County Jail on suspicion of murder, police said.
-Officers responded to reports of multiple gunshots at the 600 block of...

-Crews responded to a grass fire Sunday morning in South San Jose that burned approximately 10 acres.
-The fire was reported about 9:15 a.m. nearby Singleton Drive and Coyote Creek.
-No evacuations were ordered and no structures were damaged.
-San Jose Fire Department reminds the public to be mindful of...
+Fire crews have quickly controlled a 10-acre grass fire Sunday morning in South San Jose.
+The fire was reported about 9:15 a.m. at Singleton Drive Singleton Road and Locke Drive, west of Coyote Creek.
+The San Jose Fire department tweeted at 10:39 that the vegetation fire was under control.
+The...

-Santa Clara County officials have begun pushing residents to prepare for the impending wildfire season in Northern California.
-In recent years, wildfires have threatened the state earlier than usual, with dry weather, heavy winds and utility equipment failures fueling the danger.
-The county participates in the nationwide “Ready, Set, Go”...

 The smattering of tents and cars on a state-owned parking lot under Interstate 80 in San Francisco is expected to be removed Monday.
 The Coalition on Homelessness is saying that the SF's moratorium on evictions during the pandemic applies only to residential spaces — but the law, however, wasn't designed to deal with this kind of situation; the California Highway Patrol is scheduled to clear the encampment at 450 Fifth Street on Monday.
 [NBC Bay Area]